-Subject matter expert in ADA and 504 compliance with emphasis on students with disabilities in higher education including best and common practices for academic needs including but not limited to intake processes; medical documentation; educational technology; clinical and study abroad offerings; effective communication; student housing; student social spaces and animals.
+Serves as the subject matter expert in ADA and 504 compliance as it relates to students with disabilities in higher education including best and common practices for academic needs including but not limited to intake processes; medical documentation; educational technology; clinical and study abroad offerings; effective communication; student housing; student social spaces and animals.

-Collaborates and establishes partnerships at the local level to strategically position each school and the University to meet the accessibility mission and compliance obligations.
+Liaises and establishes partnerships with the student disability coordinators to strategically position each school and the University to meet the accessibility mission and compliance obligations.

 Provides leadership, builds consensus, and provides consultancy to address the student reasonable accommodation process across a decentralized environment.

 Purposefully shapes the dialogue for collaborative engagement to advance accessibility efforts with all stakeholders.

 Customizes messaging to meet the needs of the intended audience.

 Analyzes practice, process, and resources to address student accommodations across the University to inform decisions on best processes, resources, and training needs.